What is online therapy and how does it work?

 A lack of non-verbal feedback – building the same level of rapport gained through face-to-face counselling can be tricky for some people.
 Without the immediate feedback provided by body language, facial expressions, and small verbal cues such as hm’ing, conversations may feel a little more stilted or the intended tone can be missed.

-Accreditation – not all apps and online sites used professionally accredited therapists.
-Before signing up or during your initial contact, make sure to check that you are speaking to a qualified, accredited counsellor.
+Verification – not all apps and online sites use verified therapists.
+Before signing up or during your initial contact, make sure to check that you are speaking to a qualified, insured counsellor.

 All of our therapists and counsellors are registered with a professional UK body.
 As counselling isn’t regulated by law in the UK, selecting a trained counsellor or psychotherapist who is registered with a professional body can help ensure they are working to high standards, are capable, and have professional oversight.